ruzig/CleanTableViewDataSource/README.md

 Getting it
 ==========

-The best way to get Kiwi is by using [CocoaPods](https://github.com/cocoapods/cocoapods).
+The best way to get CleanTableViewDataSource is by using [CocoaPods](https://github.com/cocoapods/cocoapods).
 ```
   pod 'CleanTableViewDataSource'
 ```